JhCircle/Less-is-More/README.md

 </p>

 ---
+## News
+- `2025.04.23` 🎉🎉🎉 Released **all source code** to the public.
+- `2025.04.23` 🎉🎉🎉 Published our short paper [_Less is More_](https://arxiv.org/abs/2504.16408).
+---
 ## 🔍 Overview
-This repository provides the full implementation of our Less is More framework, which distills high-quality structured reasoning data into multi-agent LLaMA-3 modules.
+This repository provides the official full implementation of our ["Less is More: Enhancing Structured Multi-Agent Reasoning via Quality-Guided Distillation"](https://arxiv.org/abs/2504.16408) framework, which distills high-quality structured reasoning data into multi-agent LLaMA-3 modules.
 It addresses low-resource structured reasoning by combining:

 - 🧠 [Reverse-prompted](https://arxiv.org/pdf/2410.12323) task induction